How to Keep Clothes Smelling Fresh in Your Closet

 Methods to keep your clothes smelling fresh in the closet

 When your closet is small and you have a lot of clothes, taking out seasonal pieces and storing them in other drawers reduces the volume and, therefore, the odors.

 It also helps to make sure clothes are completely clean and dry before putting them in the closet.
 The airtight organizers work as a dust and moth-proofing device, in addition to protecting delicate garments.

 Automatic air fresheners and bags with a potpourri of dried flowers preserve the fresh scent in the closet.
 Other tricks are also valid.

 Essential oils for fresh-smelling closet

 Research has shown the usefulness of essential oils in perfumery.
-This is due to the olfactory quality of these substances, which encourage their use even in fragrances for laundry detergents, according to Offarm magazine.
+This is due to the olfactory quality of these substances, which encourage their use even in fragrances for laundry detergents, according to Offarm magazine (Spanish link).

 Refresh odors by placing a paper towel or a ball of wool in a corner of the closet moistened with 5 drops of oil.
 Opt for scents such as cedar or lavender because they counteract odors and repel moths.

 Remove all the clothes you have in the closet and proceed to deodorize.
 To do this, vacuum up all the dust and then spray the neutralizer.
 When the space is dry and airy, you can put the clothes back in.
 Deodorizers are available at any home improvement store, but homemade recipes are just as effective as commercial ones.